JL-Benoit/SQL_Project_Data_Job_Analysis/README.md

 Through my queries, I sought to answer the following questions:
 - *Which data analyst positions offer the best salaries?*
-- *What skills are required for these high-paying roles?*
+- *What skills are required for these high paying roles?*
 - *Which skills are most in demand among data analysts?*
 - *Which skills are associated with higher salaries?*
 - *Which skills are the most strategic to develop to advance in this field?*